borntofrappe/fullstack-d3/README.md

   wrapper.selectAll("text").attr("aria-hidden", "true");
   ```

-  In the specific demo the labels included on the group elements are enough to describe the bar charts, and the `<text/>` elements overload screen readers with too many values (a screen reader would also read the ticks of the axis)
+  In the specific demo the labels included on the group elements are enough to describe the bar charts, and the `<text/>` elements overload screen readers with too many values.
+Without this precaution a screen reader would also read the ticks of the axis

 ### Metrics

-`drawBarCharts` is responsible for fetching the data and describing the dimensions of the visualization.
-The visualization is then included in a `drawHistogram` function.
+`drawBarCharts` is responsible for fetching the data and setting the dimensions of the visualization.
+The bars themselves are included in a `drawHistogram` function.
 This structure allows to draw multiple bar charts by calling `drawHistogram` with a different argument.

 ```js
 drawHistogram("windSpeed");